01. What Is Pleural Thickening?

 05. Diagnosis of Pleural Thickening

-Pleural thickening is often diagnosed with imaging scans, such as computed tomography (CT) scans.
+Pleural thickening may be diagnosed with imaging scans, such as computed tomography (CT) scans.
 A physical examination may also help diagnose the condition.
-Often, pleural thickening is diagnosed alongside its cause.

 Methods used to detect and diagnose pleural thickening include:

-- Computed tomography (CT Scan): CT scans can help detect irregular thickness of the pleura, even at earlier stages where the scar tissue is only a few millimeters thick.
+- CT scan: CT scans can help detect irregular thickness of the pleura, even if the scar tissue is only a few millimeters thick.

 - Magnetic resonance imaging (MRI): MRIs can be used to detect thickening and other pleural malignancies.

-If your doctor believes pleural thickening may be a sign of cancer or another condition, they may order additional tests.
+If your doctor believes pleural thickening may be a sign of cancer or another condition, they may order additional tests, including biopsies.

 Differentiating Pleural Thickening From Other Pleural Diseases